Guest Blogging in 2021: How I Wrote 80+ Guest Posts in 1 Year

-Another benefit of guest blogging on high domain authority sites is that you can leverage this DA to provide value to influencers you want to work with.
+Another benefit of guest blogging on high DA sites is that you can leverage this DA to provide value to influencers.
 For example, if there’s an influential blogger, podcaster, or celebrity you have always dreamed of rubbing shoulders with, link to their website in your guest posts frequently.

-Better yet, use an SEO tool like Ahrefs to find specific landing pages where they’re ranking between 5-15 for a high volume keyword.
-Link to that landing page from your high DA guest posts multiple times to see if you can boost their rankings.
+Better yet, use an SEO tool like Ahrefs or SEMRush to find specific landing pages where they’re ranking between 5-15 for a high volume keyword.
+Link to that landing page from your top DA guest posts multiple times to see if you can boost their rankings.

 Once you link to the influencer 5-10 times, reach out to them via email.
-Let them know you love their work, showcase your inbound links, and don’t ask for anything in return.
+Let them know you love their work, showcase the useful links you’ve sent them, and don’t ask for anything in return.